jose-elias-alvarez/null-ls.nvim/doc/SOURCES.md

 conditions.
 See `get_source(query)` above for information about the structure of `query`.

-On Neovim versions >= 0.6.0, this will also clear diagnostics from disabled sources (you'll have to make a change to trigger an update on lower versions).

 ## enable(query)

 Enables all disabled sources matching `query`, allowing them to run again as